drmrlong/me/management-style.md

 **Bias toward action** My view of managers hasn't changed since I've become one; we're a tax on the company.
 One of the biggest dangers of that is if and when I become a blocker for you or the team.
 We hire smart people for their autonomy; if you believe we need to do something NOW (release, work on a next feature, fix a bug) don't wait for permission.
 Instead bias towards action and ask for forgiveness instead.

 **Users First** Properties and landlords are a huge part of our business and we should care about their needs.
 However, many other teams are their voice, and our top concern is user problems and amazing UX.
 This means helping renters have the best experience possible.
-As an old colleague said: "We do the work so you don't have to".
+One description of our UX philosophy is "We do the work so you don't have to".

 **Leave it better than you found it** If we're constantly making small iterative improvements in the quality of our codebase, it makes it so much nicer to work in.
 This also applies to life, so we should grow ourselves and coworkers too.